 OCSP response caching of server certificates

 During the SSL handshake, when a client requests the revocation status of the server certificate, the appliance first checks its local cache for an entry for this certificate.
 If a valid entry is found, it is evaluated and the server certificate and its status are presented to the client.
 If a revocation status entry is not found, the appliance sends a request for the revocation status of the server certificate to the OCSP responder.
 If it receives a response, it sends the certificate and the revocation status to the client.
-If the next update field is present in the OCSP response, the response is cached for the configured length of time (value specified in timeout field.)
+If the next update field is present in the OCSP response, the response is cached for the configured length of time (value specified in the timeout field.)

 To clear the cached status by using the CLI, at the command prompt, type: